Siege of Adrianople (1913)

 The siege of Adrianople was a 1913 siege by the Ottoman Empire of Adrianople (modern-day Edirne, Turkey), which was defended by Bulgaria during the Second Balkan War.
 The Ottoman Empire recaptured Edirne.

 History

-The Ottoman army under the command of Enver Pasha entered Adrianople on 22 July 1913.
-Edirne, Kırklareli and Dimetoka were taken back.
-The Bulgarians could not show much resistance as they were being attacked from every region, and Edirne (Adrianople) came under Turkish rule again.
+The Ottoman army under the command of Enver Pasha he entered Adrianople on 22 July 1913.
+Edirne, Kırklareli and Dimetoka were taken back and the Bulgarians could not show much resistance as they were being attacked from every region.
+Edirne (Adrianople) came under Turkish rule again.

 The Ottoman Empire won its last victory in the Balkans and did not lose a great deal of territory in Thrace until the First World War.
-Against the capture of the city by the Turkish forces on July 21, the re-inclusion of Edirne in the Ottoman lands became official only with the Treaty of Constantinople (1913) signed with the Kingdom of Bulgaria on September 29, 1913.
+The re-inclusion of Edirne in the Ottoman lands became official only with the Treaty of Constantinople (1913) signed with the Kingdom of Bulgaria on September 29, 1913.